dmnburrows/spatial_transcriptomics/README.md

 'gaussian_processes.ipynb' - notebooks for applying gaussian processes to model 2d function of gene expression over space.

 'plaque_DE.ipynb' - notebook for doing differential expression across regions with alzheimers plaques vs no plaques.

+'plaque_classify.ipynb' - using logistic regression to classify spots as plaque or non-plaque